 Ease of Use

-The only reason this machine didn't get a perfect score in this metric is its initial setup.
+The only reason this machine didn't score higher in this metric is its initial setup.
 This is the one time we felt the need to consult the instruction manual, as the machine is otherwise so intuitive to use.
-However, we found the manual to be a bit unclear and accordingly found the initial setup process to be a bit clunky.
+However, the manual is a bit unclear and we found the initial setup process to be a bit clunky.

 Ease of Cleaning

-This is our major complaint with the Phillips 3200 — throughout our tests it failed to create a good texture with its milk.
-It only slightly aerated it, leaving just a bit of foam on the surface.
+This is where our major complaint with the Phillips 3200 lies — throughout our tests, it failed to create a good texture with its milk.
+It only slightly aerates it, leaving just a bit of foam on the surface.
 Because of this we never felt like it got close to recreating a cafe cappuccino or latte.
-Still, if you're not too fussy about taste, it can still create a reasonable imitation of one of those drinks.
+Still, if you're not too fussy about taste or milk texture, it can still create a reasonable imitation of one of those drinks.

 The Phillips 3200 is quite expensive, and you're largely paying for convenience while (in our opinion) sacrificing a good bit of taste quality.
-If you're not too picky about how your coffee tastes and greatly value convenience, it may be a worthwhile investment.
-Otherwise, we would think your money would be better present elsewhere.
+If you're not too picky and greatly value convenience, it may be a worthwhile investment.
+Otherwise, we would think your money would be better spent elsewhere.

-The Phillips 3200 fills a niche for people that want an incredibly convenient, hassle-free espresso machine, that aren't too particular about how their lattes taste, and don't mind making an investment in their morning coffee routine.
+The Phillips 3200 fills a niche for people that want an incredibly convenient, hassle-free espresso machine — that is, if you aren't too particular about how your lattes taste and don't mind dropping a sizeable amount of cash.

 — Michelle Powell and Max Mutter